kadie16/kadie16.github.io/_posts/2015-06-07-koh-phi-phi.md

 <img src="https://raw.githubusercontent.com/kadie16/kadie16.github.io/master/assets/images/posts/phi-phi/sunset2.JPG">_<center> Sunset Bar Again </center>_ <br>

 The first two days on Phi Phi were amazing, but my last full day was by far my favorite!
 First, we returned to our breakfast spot for more thai pancakes and banana shakes.
 Our waitress was named Ooh.
 I got a hot coffee and I ended up asking to buy the spoon for a souvenier.
 Ooh seemed really confused about why I wanted the spoon but she laughed when I told her I liked it and let me buy it for 100 baht.
-I had a little cheat sheet to help me learn so basic thai words and Ooh helped me pronounce them.
+I had a little cheat sheet to help me learn some basic thai words. sOoh helped me pronounce them.
 Hello sounds like "sah-wat-dee-ah" and thank you sounds like "khub-kan-kah", I think.
 I don't think I was doing it very well because Ooh seemed to be the only person who could understand me hahaha.

 <img src="https://raw.githubusercontent.com/kadie16/kadie16.github.io/master/assets/images/posts/phi-phi/breakfast.JPG">_<center> Me waiting for my pancakes, Ooh in background </center>_ <br>